Speaker Appoints House Equal Opportunity Officer

 Mar.
 23, 2016 /

-HARRISBURG – State Rep. Barry Jozwiak (R-Berks) today issued the following statement after Gov. Tom Wolf announced he would allow the supplemental budget approved by the General Assembly to become law without his signature:
+HARRISBURG – Rep. Doyle Heffley (R-Carbon) issued the following statement after Gov. Tom Wolf announced this afternoon that he would allow a final piece of the 2015-16 state budget to become law:

 Mar.
 23, 2016 /